Raythonic/watiba/README.md

     ## resolver block ##
     return True

-# Wait for promises,
-#   pause for 1/4 second each iteration,
+# Wait for promises, pause for 1/4 second each iteration, and throw an exception after 4 iterations
-#   and throw an exception after 4 iterations (1 second)
+(1 second)
 try:
     p.join({"sleep": .250, "expire": 4})
 except Exception as ex:
     print(ex.args)

-# Wait for this promise,
-#    pause for 1 second each iteration,
+# Wait for this promise, pause for 1 second each iteration, and throw an exception after 5 iterations
-#    and throw an exception after 5 iterations (5 seconds)
+(5 seconds)
 try:
     p.wait({"sleep": 1, "expire": 5})
 except Exception as ex:
     print(ex.args)

-# My watcher function (called if the spawned
-# command never resolves by its experation period)
+# My watcher function (called if spawned command never resolves by its experation period)
 def watcher(promise, args):
     print(f"This promise is likely hung: {promise.command}")
     print(f"and I still have the spawn expression's args: {args}")